alpsoysemih/multiomics-drug-response-resistance-tl/diff_expr_genes_code/README.md

 # Differential Expression Analysis of GDSC Drugs by Inhibitor Class

-This repository contains the results of differential gene expression analyses performed on the Genomics of Drug Sensitivity in Cancer (GDSC) dataset.
+This code performs differential gene expression analyses with the Genomics of Drug Sensitivity in Cancer (GDSC) dataset.
 The aim is to identify drug-specific differentially expressed genes (DEGs) by comparing sensitive and resistant cancer cell lines for each drug within major drug classes.

 ## Drug Classes Analyzed